ElSrJuez/smart-xcode-api/utils/dbschema.md

 # Parent/Child Relationships & Flattening

 # Orphan Handling

 - **Programmes**: Programme entries that cannot be associated with any stream, channel, or category_group should be discarded to save memory and storage.
 (Future TODO: Track statistics and summaries about discarded orphans for diagnostics.)
-- **Streams and Channels**: Streams or channels that cannot be associated with a category_group should be minimally recorded (the just the corresponding id, name and url fields only when available plus an `orphaned` flag).
+- **Streams and Channels**: Streams or channels that cannot be associated with a parent (i.e., category_group_id or channel_id is null) should be minimally recorded (just the corresponding id, name, and url fields if available).
 Objective: for reporting/tracking purposes.
 - **Priority**: The top priority for orphan handling is to avoid disruption from cleaner, well-associated incoming data.
 Orphaned data should never pollute or interfere with the canonical, well-structured records.

 This approach ensures the database remains clean, efficient, and focused on actionable, well-associated objects, while still allowing for future diagnostics and review of orphaned data if needed.